Hocus Pocus is streaming now on Disney +

 Halloween movies are not just about the scares, gore or suspense.
 Sometimes the best Halloween movies have kids in mind, and no Halloween countdown would be complete without diving into the wonderful world of the Halloween kids movie.
 And I can’t think of a better place to start than with Hocus Pocus.

 When talking about the significance of Hocus Pocus in the landscape of Halloween movies, we need to start by exploring the enduring legacy of the Christmas film.
 Strange huh?
 But bear with me here.
-Ever since the dawn of cinema, Christmas films have transported audiences into a world where the magic of Christmas overcomes even the most negative of human emotions and actions.
-Over the years, the Christmas movie became a sub-genre of drama, comedy, science fiction and fantasy, with a range of films becoming part of our festive celebrations.
+Since the dawn of cinema, Christmas films have transported audiences into a world where the magic of Christmas overcomes even the most negative of human emotions and actions.
+Over the years, the Christmas movie became a sub-genre of drama, comedy, science fiction and fantasy, with various films becoming part of our festive celebrations.
 However, Halloween movies aimed at a family audience are more challenging to identify pre-Hocus Pocus.
 Of course, that does not mean they didn’t exist, but they primarily centred on the TV special, for example, Charlie Brown, Disney and Looney Tunes.

 READ MORE: THE MUPPET CHRISTMAS CAROL

 Hocus Pocus takes the classic Christmas movie template and surrounds it with mainstream monster horror.
 Here, Hocus Pocus twists and subverts the horror movie; for example, the vulnerable virgin girl of classic horror becomes a virgin teenage boy hunted by a group of female witches.
-In fact, our witches coven of Midler, Parker and Najimy dominate every man in their path, in turn sticking up two fingers to a male-dominated genre where women were often mere victims.
+In fact, our witches coven of Midler, Parker and Najimy dominate every man in their path, sticking up two fingers to a male-dominated genre where women were often mere victims.